-My favorite part of the trip was the Sacred Forest of Bomarzo and Villa Lante in Bagnaia.
+My favorite part of the trip was the visit to the Sacred Forest of Bomarzo and Villa Lante in Bagnaia.

 The Vatican was also a significant experience for me.
 It was marvelous to see famous artwork, such as the Pietà and the Last Judgment by Michelangelo.
 We also had a fantastic tour guide who was very knowledgeable about the church, the Pope, the artwork, and the mosaics.

-Even though this class was an exceptional experience, remember it is still a class.
-We had daily homework, journals, readings, a final exam, and a presentation.
-The course is somewhat attentive, but it’s a great experience, and I am so happy I signed up for Cultural Introduction to Italy.
+Overall, it was a great experience, and I am so happy I signed up for Cultural Introduction to Italy.